wingmingchan/php7-cascade-ws-ns/README.md

 # php7-cascade-ws-ns
-My Cascade web service library, using namespaces, written in PHP 7 for Cascade 8.1.
+My Cascade web service library, using namespaces, written in PHP 7 for Cascade 8.4.
 <p>Last modified: 6/13/2017, 3:30 PM</p>
+<p>Note that new code related to editor configurations does not work, due to a possible bug in Cascade.</p>

 <p>This version of the library makes use of features in PHP 7.</p>

 <h2>Purpose of the Upgrade</h2>